 - Some experts take issue with this notion, arguing that while it’s true in the short run that cows contribute more to global warming, in the long-run automobile exhaust is more problematic because carbon dioxide stays in the atmosphere much longer than methane.

 - The multiplier effect is the notion that certain kinds of direct spending gets “multiplied” in its economic effects on a local economy.
-So for example, back in the late 1990s and early 2000s, the city of Boston had a project, formally known as the Central Artery/Tunnel Project (which everyone knew as the “Big Dig”).
+For example, back in the late 1990s and early 2000s, the city of Boston had a project, formally known as the Central Artery/Tunnel Project (which everyone knew as the “Big Dig”).
 This project brought in literally thousands of construction workers to the Boston area to work on the project.
 Each one of these had to be housed, and clothed, and fed, all in the Boston area.
 The landlords, the restaurants, the retailers who had to house, feed and clothe these workers all had a significant uptick in business as a result.
 This allowed them to do things like make home repairs, hire more waiters and waitresses, hire more retail staff, and so forth.
 Each of these hired staff also had more money to spend on things, and so the economic activity ‘multiplied’ and spread throughout the Boston economy.
 With respect to food stamps, the government spending is very direct, providing cash assistance to recipients, who use that cash assistance to make purchases in their own local communities.

 - Some people have argued that at the time of its enactment in 1913, it was more difficult to separate business and personal expenses, and so it was simpler to just allow deduction of all interest.
 That may be so, but in the intervening years it has clearly become an incentive for home ownership, enough so that the National Association of Realtors now strongly opposes eliminating the mortgage interest deduction, claiming that housing is “the engine that drives the economy.”